 - Configure Route 53 DNS and set up your own DNS mappings

 Distribute your replica sets across the availability zones in a region.
 This will increase the availability of your replica set, especially when AWS is doing routine maintenance.
-In extreme cases, you might want to deploy your replica sets across regions.
+In extreme cases, you might want to deploy your replica sets across regions on AWS.

-If your MongoDB server is up and running 365 days a year, you can achieve almost a 50% reduction in costs by purchasing reserved instances.
+If your MongoDB server is up and running 365 days a year, you can achieve almost a 50% reduction in costs by purchasing AWS Reserved Instances.
 It will require you to pay a certain amount upfront but will save you money in the long run.
-Reserved instances are a billing construct and can be applied to any of your running instances.
+Reserved Instances are a billing construct and can be applied to any of your running instances.

 10gen Best Practices